-The Senior Resource Center is not just for exercise, cards, and activities – we also have 3 social workers on site who can help you with housing needs and other social services.
+The Senior Resource Center is not just for exercise, cards, and activities – we also have 5 social workers on site who can help you with housing needs and other social services.
 We have staff onsite to help you with your Medicare Part D Prescription Drug coverage.
-For those needing Ensure or Glucerna nutrition drinks, we can get them for you, as well as Depends undergarments and Poise pads.
+For those needing nutrition drinks, we can get them for you, as well as disposable undergarments.
 We can also help those who have questions about Long-Term Care facilities, including Adult Day Care or In-home Aide services.
 Other social services are available.
 For any of these questions, please contact our Switchboard at 910-798-6400 and they will guide you to the best employee suited to your needs.

 Question: What types of senior housing are available?

 Good question!
 Senior housing falls into 4 basic categories:

 Independent or Retirement living – Senior independent/retirement living communities are for seniors with few medical problems.
 Residents live in private apartments.
 A variety of apartment sizes are available from studios to large two bedrooms.
 Dining services are offered with meal packages.
 Often, residents can choose to pay for a specified number of meals per day.
 There are social outings and planned events for entertainment.